 |Drivetrain System||2WD & AWD|

-It will receive comprehensive changes under the skin with a more powerful unit powering the facelift.
-This engine will most likely be borrowed from the XUV500.
-Currently, Scorpio derives power from the 2.2-litre, mHawk engine with 120bhp of power, however the facelift is expected to get the 2.2-litre mHawk oil burner with a higher output of 140bhp at 3,750rpm and 330Nm of torque at 2,800rpm.
+The new Scorpio facelift will get a major update under the skin.
+It will be equipped with a more powerful diesel engine, which is likely to be the same unit offered in the Mahindra XUV500.
+The outgoing model is powered by a 2.2-litre mHawk engine with 120bhp of power.
+On the flip side, the facelifted model is expected to get the 2.2-litre mHawk unit with a higher power output of 140bhp at 3,750rpm and 330Nm of torque at 2,800rpm.
 Transmission choices on the new Scorpio will include a standard 6-speed manual unit and an upgraded 6-speed automatic gearbox that could be optional on the carline.
 The Scorpio facelift will come with 2WD and AWD drivetrains with the latter available with select trims.
 Read – Mahindra XUV Aer0 – All You Need To Know

 Benefitting from the 2.2-litre diesel powertrain with a higher output of 140bhp, the 2017 Scorpio facelift will be more powerful than the current version.
 It is to be noted that the new unit, borrowed from the XUV500 gets Mahindra’s Intelli-Hybrid system and is expected to improve in terms of mileage.
 With that, the Scorpio facelift is likely to return 13-14kmpl if mileage within city and 16-17kmpl on highways.